eric-chou/eric-chou.github.io/_pages/cv.md

 Education
 ======
 * Emory University — Rollins School of Public Health
-  - Master of Science in Public Health -- Expected Graduation: May 2022 -Biostatistics
+  - Master of Science in Public Health -- Biostatistics -- Expected Graduation: May 2022

 * University of Pittsburgh
-  - Bachelor of Science -- May 2016
+  - Bachelor of Science -- Bioinformatics -- May 2016
-  - Bioinformatics Major -- Chemistry, History Minors -- Conceptual Foundations in Medicine Certificate
+  - Chemistry, History Minors -- Conceptual Foundations in Medicine Certificate

 Work experience
 ======